nginx-openid-connect/nginx-oidc-amazon-cognito/README.md

 Reference implementation of NGINX Plus as relying party for OpenID Connect authentication w/ Amazon Cognito.

-This repo provides the information of how to set up Amazon Cognito, integrate with NGINX Plus, and test using a containerized NGINX Plus app, a frontend OIDC simulation tool, and a NGINX Dev Portal.
+This repo provides the information of how to set up Amazon Cognito, integrate with NGINX Plus, and locally test using a containerized NGINX Plus app, a frontend OIDC simulation tool, and a NGINX Dev Portal.

 ![](./docs/img/nginx-oidc-workflow.png)